Testing-Environment/esploro-csv-researcher-loader/explaination.md

 - **title**: Required.
 The name shown in Esploro's file list.
 Example: "Supplementary Data Table S1"
 - **url**: Required.
 Must be a valid HTTP or HTTPS URL accessible to Esploro servers.
 Example: "https://repository.example.edu/files/dataset.csv"
 - **description**: Optional.
 Additional context for users.
 Example: "Raw experimental data in CSV format"
 - **type**: Required.
-Must match a code from the AssetFileType code table.
-Example: "supplementary"
+Must match an ID from the AssetFileAndLinkTypes mapping table.
+Example: the ID associated with "Supplementary material"
 - **supplemental**: Required (default: false).
 Indicates if this is additional material rather than the primary file

 **Usage Example**: